 A strange sort of sadness settled over Harry like a thick, soft blanket.
 ‘If only the magical world hadn’t turned its back on him like the muggle one.’

-‘If he’d chosen either of Ravenclaw or Hufflepuff it might not’ve done, but his desire was too strong and he did.
+‘If he’d chosen either of Ravenclaw or Hufflepuff it might not have done, but his desire was too strong and he did.
 There’s little point regretting it now.
-I watched him change from Tom Riddle to Voldemort with pride and said nothing, not realising how much he’d lost from himself in his becoming until it was too late.’
+I watched him change from Tom to Voldemort with pride and said nothing, not realising how much he’d lost from himself in his becoming until it was too late.’

 ‘Could you have stopped him before he changed too much?’
 Harry picked the time-turner off the desk and tugged a thick tome on prophecies off the shelf behind him.
 ‘If you’d known, that is.’